input-output-hk/marlowe/response-to-audit-report.md

 >
 > The specification changes from using Isabelle to using Haskell henceforth.
 Making the reader aware of the criteria for the language change would help maintaining the document.

-The cause of this problem was that initially we had the Isabelle code separated from the documentation generation and we coulnd't find a way to display the Isabelle code, so we showed the exported Haskell instead.
+The cause of this problem was that initially we had the Isabelle code separated from the documentation generation and we couldn't find a way to display the Isabelle code, so we showed the exported Haskell instead.
 We agree that it is confusing so we refactored to a literate programming style in [PR-182](https://github.com/input-output-hk/marlowe/pull/182)

 ### 2.2.8 Repeated definition of `IntervalResult` *(Severity: Low)*